HighIander/smart-element-extension/README.md

 ---

-## Install on modile device

-Unfortunately, there is nor browser on iOs that supports extensions.
-On Android, Firefox Nightly is the only browser fully supporting custom user extensions.
+## Install or test in Firefox for Android Nightly

 Firefox for Android has a different extension-development workflow from desktop Firefox.
 Smart Element is primarily a content-script extension for Element Web, but Android support should be treated as experimental because Firefox for Android does not always support the same extension APIs and UI surfaces as desktop Firefox.

+There are two practical test routes.

-### Install an XPI from file in Firefox Nightly
+### Route A: install an XPI from file in Firefox Nightly

+Use this route if your Firefox Nightly build shows **Install add-on from file** after enabling its debug menu.

 1. Install **Firefox Nightly for Developers** on Android.
-2. Copy the Smart Element (smart-element.xpi)[https://github.com/HighIander/smart-element-extension/blob/main/smart-element.xpi] file to the Android device, for example into `Downloads`.
+2. Copy the Smart Element `.xpi` file to the Android device, for example into `Downloads`.
 3. Open Firefox Nightly.
 4. Open the three-dot menu.
 5. Open **Settings**.